safesoftware/fpkg-transformer-template/README.md

 transformer for FME 2023 and newer.
 It prompts for some values and generates an FME Package directory structure.

+Note that while this template specifies a `minimum_fme_build` of 23224, build 24145 or newer is required when running on FME Flow.

 ## Usage